chrisTMackey/pvc/README.md

 That would give you this formula.
 100 PHR PVC resin, 30 PHR DINP plasticizer, 3 PHR BaZn / lube, and 20 PHR CaCO3 filler.

 Once you have your formula in PHR terms, it is easy.
-Just pass the PHR of plasticizer to the function and it will return the A Shore Durometer @ 15 second delay as described in ASTM D2240.
+Just pass the PHR of plasticizer to the function and it will return the A Shore Durometer @ 15 second delay as described in ASTM D2240 along with all the other physical properties.
 Note from the name of the function, flex_clear_dinp(phr) in the case of DINP plasticizer, that that is for a clear formula.
 If you are using filler, which the sample formula was with 20 PHR CaCO3 calcium carbonate filler, it won't be clear.
 The formula will be filled and cloudy or opaque.

 #Accounting for Filler
 To account for filler you need to use the flex_filled(duro_A, phr_CaCO3) function.
 Basically figure out the durometer of the formula without the filler then pass that and the PHR of the filler to the flex_filled() and it will do all the math for you.

 That function takes 2 parameters.

-1. The durometer, or hardness, A Shore reading that you determined from the previous function ( flex_clear_dinp(30) would return a tuple; the first or zeroth value in that tuple is the A Shore Durometer calculation).
+1. The durometer, or hardness, A Shore reading that you determined from the previous function.
 2. The phr_CaCO3 parameter is PHR of CaCO3 filler, in this example it was 20 PHR calcium carbonate filler.

 So you would pass the following to take the clear durometer reading and make it a filled reading.

-Unfortunately our formula was not clear in that it had CaCO3 calcium carbonate filler @ 20 phr (Per Hundred Resin).

 Data for flexible filled formulas is lacking other than the durometer (aka hardness).